 Disperis is a genus in the Orchidaceae family found in Africa, India and New Guinea.
 These orchids have underground tubers and are called 'Granny Bonnet' orchids since the petals are joined to the median sepal to form a helmet-shaped hood.
 The side sepals have a noticeable spur or pouch.

-Disperis cardiophora is a tuberous geophyte about 20 cm. tall.
+Disperis cardiophora Harv. is a tuberous geophyte about 20 cm tall.
 It has one rounded basal leaf and greenish to pink hooded flowers.
 It is found in moist mountain grassland in the Eastern Cape of South Africa.
 Photos by Cameron McMaster and Mary Sue Ittner taken in the Eastern Cape.
 The last four were taken at Maclear.

-Disperis oxyglossa is found in damp grasslands at 1400-2500 meters from the Southern Cape Province to KwaZulu-Natal, South Africa.
+Disperis oxyglossa Bolus is found in damp grasslands at 1400-2500 meters from the Southern Cape Province to KwaZulu-Natal, South Africa.
 It has one to five pinkish purple flowers with green spots on the lower half of the petals.
 The side sepals are spreading with the spurs facing backwards and with long pointed tips.
 Photos taken by Cameron McMaster at Aurora Peak.

 Disperis renibractea Schltr. is found in grassland from 1400 to 2700 meters in the summer rainfall area of Eastern South Africa.
 It has a solitary roundish leaf and greenish, pinkish or brownish one sided flowers.
 The inside of the hood is spotted purple.
 It blooms December to March.
 Photos taken by Cameron McMaster and Mary Sue Ittner at Satansnek Pass in the Eastern Cape and by Cameron McMaster at Sentinel Peak in KwaZulu-Natal.

 Disperis tysonii Bolus grows on mountain grassland from the Eastern Cape of South Africa to Mpumalanga.
-It grows from 15 to 40 cm. and has alternate ovate to lanceolate leaves and pink to purplish red marked green flowers in a dense one-sided spike.
-It blooms February to April.
+It grows from 15 to 40 cm and has alternate ovate to lanceolate leaves and pink to purplish red marked green flowers in a dense one-sided spike.
+It flowers February to April.
 Photos taken by Cameron McMaster at Aurora Peak and Mary Sue Ittner at Naude's Nek in the Eastern Cape.

 Disperis wealei Rchb.f. is found mainly on grassy seeps or flushes from the Eastern Cape of South Africa to the Northern Province.
 This species has ovate clasping leaves and one to four white flowers with green markings in a lax spike.
 It grows from 5 to 30 cm. tall and flowers from January to April.
 Photos taken in the Eastern Cape at Naude's Nek and Tordoon by Cameron McMaster.